Bredon History, Family Crest & Coats of Arms

 The surname Bredon was first found in Worcestershire at Bredon, a parish in the union of Tewkesbury, part of the hundred of Oswaldslow.
 It is generally understood that Bredon was given by Ethelbald, King of Mercia, before the year 716, to his kinsman, Eanulph, who founded a monastery there in honor of St. Peter.
 The first listed spelling of the place name was found in 772 when it was listed as Breodun.
 The Domesday Book lists it as part of the Church of St. Mary and had two entries: Bredon (Breodun) and Bredon's Norton.
 The former comprised land enough for twenty-three ploughs.
 Bredon's Norton was considerably smaller with room enough for one plough, about 6 acres.
 While the Domesday Book does not list the number of acres for Bredon, a latter reference lists the parish as comprising by computation between 5000 and 6000 acres, of which 963 are in the hamlet of Bredon.
 Breedon on the Hill is a village and civil parish in North West Leicestershire.

-Important Dates for the Bredon family
+Early History of the Bredon family

 This web page shows only a small excerpt of our Bredon research.
 Another 156 words (11 lines of text) covering the years 1207, 1272, 1204, 1273, 1379, 1300, 1372, 1638 and are included under the topic Early Bredon History in all our PDF Extended History products and printed products wherever possible.